Death Row Inmate Don Johnson Declines His Last Meal, Asks That It Be Donated To The Homeless Instead

-Don Johnson is scheduled to be put to death by the state of Tennessee on Thursday, but the condemned inmate will not be getting the customary last meal — and it’s by his own choice.
+Don Johnson is scheduled to be put to death by the state of Tennessee on Thursday, but the condemned inmate will not be getting the customary last meal — by his own choice.

-As Fox News reported, Johnson has decided to forgo the special last meal offered to prisoners before their execution and asked the state’s Department of Corrections to instead give it to the needy.
+As Fox News reported, Johnson has decided to forgo the special last meal offered to prisoners before their execution, and has asked the state’s Department of Corrections to instead give it to the needy.
 Johnson’s last meal will come from the normal menu given to other inmates at the Riverbed Maximum Security Institution, while his special meal will be on its way to the homeless.

-Johnson told Pubic Defender Kelley Henry that he was inspired by friend Philip Workman, who had asked that instead of a last meal, the prison deliver a vegetarian pizza to a homeless person.
+Johnson told public defender Kelley Henry that he was inspired by friend Philip Workman, who had asked that instead of a last meal, the prison deliver a vegetarian pizza to a homeless person.
 As FOX 17 reported, that request was never carried out, but Johnson hoped that he could use his final meal to help others.

 “Mr. Johnson realizes that his $20 allotment will not feed many homeless people,” Henry told FOX 17.
 “His request is that those who have supported him provide a meal to a homeless person.”